jschrier/blog/_posts/2023-06-27-Great-ideas-from-Korea.md

 - incense vending machine (with altar where you can light incense to Buddha, etc.)
 - K-pop videos, but with chiguiros
 - airsoft target range in an empty retail storefront somewhere with high tourist foot-traffic.
 No human silloutes, only targets
-- book on the lives of the Korean martyrs, and what westerner Christians can learn from them
+- book on the lives of the Korean martyrs, and what western Christians can learn from their examples (specifically:  a lay-lead program of evangelization and catechesis, dedication, ...)